kennethpaskett/opensourcedesign.github.io/_posts/articles/2015-07-10-this-month-in-open-source-design.md

 layout: post
 date: 2015-07-10-20-00
 title: "This Month in Open Source Design - June (and some bits of July and May)"
+category:
-category: monthly-update
+  - monthly-update
+  - articles
 authors:
   - simonv3
   - gillisig
   - garthdb
+redirect_from:
-redirect_from: /monthly-update/2015/07/10/this-month-in-open-source-design.html
+  - /monthly-update/2015/07/10/this-month-in-open-source-design.html
-permalink: /2015/07/10/this-month-in-open-source-design
+  - /2015/07/10/this-month-in-open-source-design
 ---

 # In IRC